rootdown001/notes/react.md

 6. Generally we include it in a NEW file as `.js` (because doesn't have jsx).
 Then we import like other hooks... `import { useToggle } from "./useToggle"`
 7. Anytime we put a `function` inside of a custom hook, it's a good idea to wrap function in a `useCallback`

-- That way if function is used in a `useEffect` ets, the user doesn't have to worry about doing that themselves
+- That way if function is used in a `useEffect` etc, the user doesn't have to worry about doing that themselves

 8. Example...
 We use this toggle logic a lot...